noahehall/theBookOfNoah/0current/react17.md

   - *super(props)*
     - MUST be first line in the constructor else props will be undefined/random bugs n shit
 # top-level api
-  - React.Component: have state and life cycle methods (PureComponent doesnt)
+  - *React.Component*: have state and life cycle methods (PureComponent doesnt)

-  - React.PureComponent: no state/life cycle methods but shallow compares new & old props automatically (i.e. implement shouldComponentUpdate)
+  - *React.PureComponent*: no state/life cycle methods but shallow compares new & old props automatically (i.e. implement shouldComponentUpdate)

-  - Portals: render children into a dom node that exist outside the hierarchy of the parent component
+  - *ReactDOM.createPortal*: render children into a dom node that exist outside the hierarchy of the parent component
+    - event bubbling still occurs in the parent components hierarchy regardless of where the child element exists in the brownser DOM hierarchy
+    -

   -
   -